janl/mustache.js/README.md

 In this example, the `Mustache.render` function takes two parameters: 1) the [mustache](http://mustache.github.com/) template and 2) a `view` object that contains the data and code needed to render the template.

-### CommonJS

-mustache.js is usable without any modification in both browsers and [CommonJS](http://www.commonjs.org/) environments like [node.js](http://nodejs.org/).
-To use it as a CommonJS module, simply require the file, like this:

-    var Mustache = require("mustache");

 ## Templates